thibautvs/webstack-client/README.md

 * Authentication
 * Wiring with a ReST API
 * Lightweight http server to host the application during development and to execute tests
-* End-to-end and unit tests using Protractor and Mocha/Chai/Sinon run with Karma
+* End-to-end and unit tests using Protractor and Mocha/Chai/Sinon run with Karma on PhantomJS
 * Bower for dependencies management
 * Gulp for tasks management such as minification, bundling, etc
 * JSHint output file for JS errors inspection